PEXANE2/azure-docs.tr-tr/articles/iot-edge/module-edgeagent-edgehub.md

 ---
-title: EdgeAgent ve EdgeHub istenen özellikler başvuru - Azure IOT Edge | Microsoft Docs
+title: EdgeAgent and EdgeHub desired properties reference - Azure IoT Edge | Microsoft Docs
-description: Belirli özellikleri ve değerlerini edgeAgent ve edgeHub modül ikizlerini için gözden geçirin.
+description: Review the specific properties and their values for the edgeAgent and edgeHub module twins
 author: kgremban
 manager: philmea
 ms.author: kgremban